What is Ehlers-Danlos Syndrome?

 What can I do to live with this condition?

 This disorder, as mentioned above, will be with you for your lifetime.
 However, prevention is the key to success.
 Gathering a healthcare team will be very helpful in addressing the many aspects of EDS.
 The healthcare team may consist of a primary care physician, pain physician, cardiologist, orthotist, neurosurgeon, gastroenterologist, endocrinologist, pulmonologist, speech, and physical therapist.
 There are many types of EDS, some affecting more systems of the body than others.
 Once diagnosed with EDS and subtype, your primary care physician and geneticist can help to formulate a team for you.

 Physical therapy and safe movement are a considerable component of EDS treatment and prevention of injury.
 Physical therapy can help increase the strength, stabilization, and endurance of each person to prevent future injury.
 Due to the hypermobility and lack of stability associated with EDS, these patients are more likely to injure themselves during everyday tasks.
 They will also have a long road to recovery.
 Finding a physical therapist to work with and learn safe ways to move while also building strength to support your joints will help you become more functional and safe.

 Will I get better?

 Someone diagnosed with EDS can getter “better” in the sense that they can gain strength, stability, and endurance to prevent future injury.
 EDS is a hereditary disorder and will always be something that each patient must manage throughout their lifetime.
 However, their function of everyday life can certainly get better with the right healthcare team and treatment.
-Schedule a free consultation with Makovicka Physical Therapy’s Millard clinic to speak to our therapist who works with many Ehlers-Danlos Syndrome patients.
+Schedule a free consultation with a Makovicka Physical Therapy therapist to learn more.